footcricket05/MazeMaestro/Readme.md

 ## Contributing
 If you find any issues or have any suggestions for improvement, feel free to create a pull request or open an issue.

+## License
+This project is licensed under the MIT License - see the [License](https://github.com/footcricket05/Maze-Solver-DAA/blob/main/licence) file for details.